Which Diapers Should I Use for the Night?

 Judes – Diapers for Night and Day

 We are an innovative start-up with the goal of creating the simplest cloth diaper in the world.
-With Judes, we have developed a diaper that meets all the criteria and is even easier to use than disposable diapers.
+With Judes, we have developed a diaper that meets this goal and is even easier to use than disposable diapers.

 Simple & Sustainable: How Judes Work

 Our cloth diapers consist of two parts: an absorbent inner diaper and a waterproof outer cover.
-The system not only holds incredibly well but is also very easy to change.
-Just like a disposable diaper, you open it.
+This system not only holds up incredibly well but is also very easy to change.
+When changing, you open the diaper just like a disposable one.
 The inner diaper goes into the wash, more precisely into the diaper pail, and you hang the outer cover out to air.
 The latter only needs to be washed after multiple uses or if it’s heavily soiled.

 You can find a guide to the proper washing of cloth diapers here.
 Washing cloth diapers is simple and quickly becomes routine.